Here at Selz, we make the process of selling products online simple and powerful.

 If you are selling products online via Selz, you can easily connect your Selz Store to Google analytics by copying and pasting a single piece of code.

 The techniques to help your website appear higher in search results are called Search Engine Optimisation, or SEO for short.
 This process has spawned a whole industry and is the subject of a separate post.
-You can read Matt McGee’s overview of the benefits of content marketing and SEO in business blogging here.
+You can read a great overview of the benefits of content marketing and SEO in business blogging here.

 Encourage your customers to share a link or two on their social media accounts.
 Remember, you’re not just asking them to make a purchase, you’re asking them to share your online store with their network – personal recommendations and endorsements can be extremely valuable and will convert well as a source of new customers.

-Sign up for Selz for free now to see how easy it is to start selling online from your blog or website.
+Sign up for Selz for free now to see how simple and powerful it is to sell online from your blog or website.